likeablegeek/ifc2/README.md

 IFC2.get("aircraft/0/bank");
 ```

 When fetching states, the `ifc2` module treats this as an asynchronous activity to avoid blocking while waiting for a response from Infinite Flight.
-When `ifc2` receives a response, it will emit an `IFC2data` event and return a data object containing two properties:
+When `ifc2` receives a response, by default it will emit an `IFC2data` event and return a data object containing two properties:

 * `command`: The name of the command being returned
 * `data`: The value returned by Infinite Flight for the command